saxent/hpcnow-labs/04-workload-manager.md

 #### Real examples
 There is a quite extensive list of real applications submit scripts available in the [HPCNow! github](https://github.com/HPCNow/SubmitScripts/blob/master/Slurm/).
-Please, feel free to clone and pull new request to include more examples.
+Please, feel free to clone and pull new requests to include more examples.

 ### Submitting and managing jobs
-In this section we are going to submit few jobs using an example code.
+In this section, we are going to submit a few jobs using example code.
 We found [heart_demo](https://github.com/CardiacDemo/Cardiac_demo.git) really useful code for teaching the very basics of HPC and also for teaching performance analysis (hands-on 08 to 10).

 The "heart_demo" project is developed by Alexey Malkhanov (Intel) and it implements minimal functionality for a real-time 3D cardiac electrophysiology simulation.
 More information about this project available [here](https://github.com/CardiacDemo/Cardiac_demo.git).